Daniel-io/simplus-css/NOTES.md

 <!-- TODO: -->
 1. Should there be an option for buttons to be flush (no padding) to apply text alignment ?
-2. Add Responsive options to utilities.flex.css
+2. Create animation utilities and animation tools
 2. all of modal.css